core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Silent server: member of a group that never replies back after receiving request messages.

-* Group ID: group identifier assigned to the group.
-Group IDs are unique within the set of groups of a same Group Manager.
+* Group Identifier (Gid): identifier assigned to the group.
+Group Identifiers are unique within the set of groups of a same Group Manager.

 * Endpoint ID: Sender ID of the endpoint, as defined in {{I-D.ietf-core-object-security}}.
 An Endpoint ID is provided to an endpoint upon joining a group, is valid only within that group, and is unique within the same group.
 Endpoints which are configured only as silent servers do not have an Endpoint ID.